 - a.
-The Council has adopted a policy for the issuing of dispensations which is in accordance with the Council's Code of Conduct.
+The Council has adopted a policy the Cornwall Association of Local Councils, A Guide To Awarding Dispensations 2012, for the issuing of dispensations which is in accordance with the Council's Code of Conduct.
 It is attached to these Standing Orders as an appendix. - b.
-This policy shall apply to all meetings of the Council, its committees and subcommittees. - c.
+The Guide shall apply to all meetings of the Council, its Committees and Sub Committees. - c.
 No dispensation will be awarded for any meeting where there are no minutes of the proceedings.